 It would be a few years before the registers would have the capability of knowing an item price by SKU.
 Originally the registers would know if an entered price was too low or too high for the entered SKU.
 This was based on the first three digits, which was the class number of the item.

 Ames’ eight digit SKUs were all based on the original two-pass class/SKU entries on the older mechanical registers, and many items were marked with both during the transition to the IBM system.
-For example, a price ticket would have a top line of 112 237, second line of 23701120, and then the price.
+Whereas the punch tape version used a three digit SKU, four digit SKUs were introduced with the conversion; one can assume it was to accommodate chain growth.
+Hence, the SKUs introduced in the IBM conversion were actually the three digit class + a four digit SKU + one digit as the Modulus 10 checksum digit.
+For example, a price ticket would have a top line of 112 237, second line of 23701121, and then the price.
 On the Sweda register, pass one would be 112, pass two would be 237.

+Entered SKUs had to pass the Modulus 10 check unless they were “generic” SKUs, which was the class number padded with zeroes.
+I believe the registers were not validating an entered SKU on the backend, rather, it was making sure it passed the modulus 10 checksum.
 At first it looked like cashiers had to “fill up the screen” with zeroes when entering generic SKUs.
 Before candy bars were 67235515, they were originally entered as 67200000.
 The LED display on the register held eight digits at a time; longer numbers (like credit card numbers) would simply scroll off the screen as they exceeded the width of the display.
+In later years, cashiers could pass a generic SKU with 7s instead of zeroes.

 The one thing I could never reverse engineer from the receipts was all of the data included in the “DOC #” at the top of a receipt.
 Like other point of sale systems of the time, the receipt contained the store number, the transaction number (usually four digits), the cashier ID number, and the date and time.
 But Ames also printed a DOC #, which restated all this information, along with other information, in one long numeric string.